kirklandnuts/sql_de_mayo/installation_and_setup/README.md

 ```
 $ psql postgres
 ```
-You should be greeted by the psql prompt which looks like this:
+You should be greeted by the psql prompt, which looks like this:
 ```
 psql (10.3)
 Type "help" for help.